 Apply your technical skills using a continuous and fluid movement working around the competition dog, creating a visual of completing all tasks with ease.

 Consider your best routines and procedures to effectively and efficiently complete each task exhibiting excellent time management and compassion for the pet.

 Present a professional workstation with organized and well-maintained tools.

 Dress to impress by wearing grooming attire that compliments and enhances the overall visual.

 Sign Up Now to Show Off Your Skills to Complete the Perfect Picture of the Professional and the Pet During the Grooming and Styling Process with 1 Hour 30 Minutes using a combination of all three technical skills requirements.

 1 Hour 30 Minutes Must Utilize Combination of Clipping, Hand-stripping, Carding and Scissoring Technical Skills

 Judging considerations will be on technical skills and application of the clipping tools, handling and interaction with the competition dog during the tasks, and the overall finish achieved at the end of the competition.
 Expression, profile, balance, and symmetry are also judging considerations.

-The amount of coat removed as well as the type of trim style achieved will be considered.
-The difficulty factors will also be considered, however, the trim must be achieved without compromising the safety and handling of the pet and the professional image of the competitor.
+The amount of coat removed and the type of trim style achieved will be considered.
+The difficulty factors will also be considered; however, the trim must be achieved without compromising the pet's safety and handling and the professional image of the competitor.

-The competition attire, work station organization and sanitation, the condition of tools, and the interaction of the competitor with the competition dog from the start to the finish are part of the evaluation.
+The competition attire, work station organization and sanitation, the condition of tools, and the competitor's interaction with the competition dog from start to finish are part of the evaluation.